MikeAlhayek/PureCloud.Client/README.md

     .AddInMemoryTokenStore();
 ```

-Please note: `AddInMemoryTokenStore` is not recommended for production.
-It is recommended to implement your own store.
+> **Note:** `AddInMemoryTokenStore` is not suitable for production environments.
+For production use, it is strongly recommended to implement a custom token store tailored to your application's needs.

 ---